Qingbolan/EasyRemote/docs/development/CODE_REFACTORING_SUMMARY.md

 ## Conclusion

+The EasyRemote framework has achieved an optimal balance between simplicity and functionality.
+With just 12 lines of code, users can set up a complete distributed computing system - a level of simplicity unmatched by competing frameworks.
+The current API design represents the "sweet spot" where further simplification would likely sacrifice essential flexibility, while additional complexity would undermine the core value proposition of "hassle-free distributed computing."

-This refactoring represents a significant improvement in code quality, maintainability, and developer experience while preserving all existing functionality.
-The EasyRemote framework is now positioned as a production-ready, internationally accessible distributed computing solution with modern software engineering practices.
+The framework is now positioned as a production-ready, internationally accessible distributed computing solution that makes distributed computing as simple as local function calls.